 Back and Meta and Robinhood, legal/privacy/compliance were crucial towards shipping anything as both companies are highly scrutinized (and in Robinhood's case, it is legitimately very highly regulated as a brokerage).

-When TLing projects at these companies, I would always try to get the ball rolling on securing approvals in these areas first as these discussions can take a lot of time.
+When being a tech lead for projects at these companies, I would always try to get the ball rolling on securing approvals in these areas first as these discussions almost always take a lot of time.
 These tasks are often referred to as "XFN" (cross-functional) work items, and XFN factors are often the culprits when it comes to the riskiest things on a project.

 What are some examples of activities that you found higher risk than others and therefore you decided to do them first to minimize the risk?

 Adding on to the XFN point from before, there are a lot of tricky technical patterns to seriously think about and handle when designing systems.
-I recommend this system design video to learn more about these (which includes concrete examples).
+I recommend this system design video I made to learn more about these (it includes concrete examples): System Design Series: Taro Playlists [Part 7] - How Can Things REALLY Break?

 You always want to sequence things in parallel whenever you can.
 You can still write code while securing an XFN approval.
 As a tech lead, it is your goal to make sure that those XFN discussions running "on the side" don't explode and ultimately land, so the bandwidth spent writing code wasn't for nothing.